-- Applicants must be the biological or adoptive parents of the student. - The student must be a dependent of the parent, a U.S. citizen or eligible non-citizen. - The Student must be enrolled in at least 6 credit hours per semester. - Parent borrower must be a U.S. citizen or eligible non-citizen with satisfactory credit rating
+- Applicants must be the biological or adoptive parents of the student. - The student must be a dependent of the parent. - The Student must be enrolled in at least 6 credit hours per semester. - Parent borrower must be a U.S. citizen or eligible non-citizen with satisfactory credit rating

-In order to apply, parents of dependent student go to www.studentloans.gov and Select parent borrowers.
-Create a FSA ID Username and FSA ID Password that is separate from that of the child.
-If you previously established a pin, the process will ask you and merge your information.
-Login and select Apply for a PLUS Loan.
-Complete application for your daughter or son and submit.
+In order to apply, parents of dependent students can apply at to www.studentloans.gov and select parent borrowers.
+Create a FSA ID Username and FSA ID Password Login and select Apply for a PLUS Loan.
+Complete application and submit.